txt/mase/src/tex/settingup.md

 workspace has the same limits as Github- a 1GB size limit.
 Also, for CPU-intensive applications, shared on-line resources like Cloud9 can be a little slow.
 That said, for the newbie, Cloud9 is a very useful tool to jump start the learning process.

+For sites other than Cloud9, see Koding, Nitrous.IO and many more besides.

 ##  Learning Python